bskinn/pent/doc/source/index.rst

     >>> prs.capture_body(text)
     [[['0.000'], ['-3.853'], ['1.219']]]

+This is just one example of ``pent``\ 's parsing capabilities---it's an extremely flexible tool, which can retrieve just about anything you want from just about any surrounding text.

 Usage instructions for ``pent`` are provided in the :doc:`tutorial </tutorial>`, broken up into
 (1) an explanation of the